rs-workspace/release-butler/README.md

 ## Features

-- Listens to issues created with a specified label (default: `release-butler`).
+- Listens to issues created with a `release-butler` label.
 - Creates a pull request with:
     - Semver version bump (version specified in the issue title).
     - Changelog (issue body).